Pedram-Mirelmi/CN_CHomeworks1/README.md

 # Computer-Networks-HomeWorks
-This repo contains Home works for computer networks
+This repo contains first programming assignment for computer networks